How to enable Confluence AI: A step-by-step guide

 Expert Verified

-Atlassian Intelligence, the AI built right into Confluence, is meant to help with that.
-The idea is to have a smart assistant that can help you draft new pages, summarize long documents, and tweak your writing on the fly.
-It sounds great, right?
+Atlassian Intelligence, the AI built right into Confluence, is designed to enhance that experience.
+It acts as a smart assistant that can help you draft new pages, summarize long documents, and refine your writing on the fly.
+It sounds like a great way to boost productivity, right?

 But first, you have to turn it on.
-In this guide, we’ll walk you through exactly how to enable Confluence AI.
-We’ll cover the permissions you need and the buttons you have to click, so you can get your team using it without any headaches.
+In this guide, we'll walk you through exactly how to enable Confluence AI.
+We’ll cover the permissions you need and the buttons you have to click, so you can get your team using it smoothly.

 What you'll need before you start

-Before we jump into the "how-to" part, let’s quickly get our ducks in a row.
-Taking a minute to check these things now will save you from hitting a wall later and wondering why a certain setting isn’t showing up.
+Before we jump into the "how-to" part, let's quickly get our ducks in a row.
+Taking a minute to check these things now will ensure the process is straightforward.

-• The right Confluence plan: Atlassian Intelligence is available on the Confluence Cloud Standard, Premium, and Enterprise plans.
-If your team is on the Free plan, you’ll need to upgrade before you can access any of the AI features.
+The right Confluence plan: Atlassian Intelligence is available on the Confluence Cloud Standard, Premium, and Enterprise plans.
+Confluence offers these tiered plans to match different team sizes and needs.

-• The right permissions: This one is the most common trip-up.
-To activate Atlassian Intelligence, you absolutely must be an Organization Admin.
-Not a Space Admin, not a Product Admin, but the top-tier Org Admin for your entire Atlassian site.
-If you’re not, you won’t even see the option in the settings, which can be pretty confusing.
+The right permissions: This is an important step to keep in mind.
+To activate Atlassian Intelligence, you must be an Organization Admin.
+This ensures that high-level site settings are managed by the top-tier Org Admin for your entire Atlassian site.
+If you don't see the option, it's likely a matter of checking your admin level.

-• A clear goal: It’s worth taking a moment to think about why you’re turning this on.
+A clear goal: It's worth taking a moment to think about why you're turning this on.
 What problem are you trying to solve?
-Maybe your marketing team is spending too much time writing first drafts, or your internal support folks need a faster way to find answers.
-Having a goal in mind helps you figure out if the tool is actually working for you down the line.
+Maybe your marketing team wants to speed up first drafts, or your internal support folks need an efficient way to find answers.
+Having a goal in mind helps you see how much the tool is helping your workflow.

 How to enable Confluence AI in 5 simple steps

-Okay, once you’ve confirmed you have the right plan and the keys to the kingdom (aka Org Admin rights), actually flipping the switch on Atlassian Intelligence is pretty simple.
+Once you've confirmed you have the right plan and Org Admin rights, flipping the switch on Atlassian Intelligence is a very simple process.
 Here’s how you do it.

 Step 1: Navigate to Atlassian administration

-First things first, you need to get to your organization’s main control panel.
+First, you need to get to your organization's main control panel.
 The easiest way is to log in directly at "admin.atlassian.com".
-Think of this as the mission control for all your Atlassian products, from user management to billing.
+This is the central mission control for your Atlassian products and management.

 Step 2: Find the AI settings

-Once you’re in the admin panel, you’ll see a navigation menu on the left-hand side of your screen.
-It can be a little busy, but you’re looking for a section called Settings.
-Under that, you should see an option for Atlassian Intelligence.
-Click that, and you’re in the right place.
+Once you're in the admin panel, look for the navigation menu on the left-hand side.
+Under the Settings section, you should see an option for Atlassian Intelligence.
+Click that to proceed.

 Step 3: Select apps to activate